PrairieLearn/pl-oer-element-imageannotate/README.md

 ### Image Processing for Auto-grading Annotations

-The element stores all submitted annotations in data['submitted_answer'] in a base64 format, which allows access to both the full image and individual annotations.
+The element stores all submitted annotations in `data['submitted_answer']`, encoded in base64.
+Both the full uploaded image and the cropped areas covered by individual annotations can be accessed from there.
 The following code illustrates how to access the data in a `server.py` script:

 ```python
 import json